Sophia Williams Kapten, Ph.D.

 Supervising Psychologist

-Therapy is a collaborative, co-created and generative process of self-discovery and internal organization.
+Therapy is a collaborative, co-created, and generative process of self-discovery and assemblage.
 As your therapist, I will help you find new and meaningful ways to express yourself, further develop your voice, and more deeply understand your experiences.
-We will be creative - embrace the messy, discover what is new, expand what is, while also organizing the knowledge gained along the way.
+We will be creative - embrace the messy, discover what is new, expand what is possible, while also organizing the knowledge gained along the way.
 It is not only important that I honor your wisdom but that you also grow to do the same.

-My practice is informed by psychodynamic, multicultural, emotion-focused (EFT), and african-centered theories of health, wellness, and treatment.
-I specialize in supporting individuals and dyads, which may be couples, parent-child dyads, or siblings to uncover, deepen, and strengthen their experiences and their relationships.
+My practice is informed by psychodynamic, multicultural, emotionally-focused (EFT), and African-centered theories of health, wellness, and treatment.
+I specialize in supporting individuals and dyads (couples, parent-child dyads, siblings) to uncover, deepen, and strengthen their relationships.
+I have a specific interest and specialization in working with interracial and multicultural couples along with couples who identify as BIPOC.

 Through my work with individuals and dyads, I will hold in mind the various roles, relationships, and systems you inhabit while helping you figure out ways to better understand and navigate your role in these relationships.
 I believe that belonging is critical to health and wellness.
 We will work together to make contact with and be in greater harmony with yourself and your community.